josephinemho/Analyzing_Unstructured_Data_for_Finance/Analyzing_Unstructured_Data_for_Finance/README.md

 * Success will be meastured by prediction score

 ## Additional Notes:
 * Entries in the notebook should be dated and relatively verbose, with links or embedded images or tables displaying the results of the experiments that you performed.
-In addition to describing precisely what you did, the notebook should record your observations, conclusions, and ideas for future work.
+In addition to describing precisely what you did, the notebook should record your observations, conclusions, and ideas for future work.# Analyzing_Unstructured_Data_for_Finance